mgtools/AbundantOTU/README.md

   Note: there is no more *.single files produced by AbundantOTU+ (unless you use -abundantonly option);
         but you may decide the abundant level of the OTUs you are interested by checking the *.clustsize file
 ```
-##Using AbundantOTU+ for multiple samples
+## Using AbundantOTU+ for multiple samples
 - Check msample/readme for details; example files can also be found in msample folder.
 - Note that you can change parameters when calling otu-sample-table.py to produce the OTU-sample table according
   to your need.
 - Examples, "-m 5" to change minimum read suppport (5) for the OTUs to be included in the table;
             "-n no" to output read counts (instead of proportions) in the table.

-##Notes
+## Notes
-  If AbundantOTU+ claims that there are many sequences with multiple seeds, if means that many of your sequences contain repeats.
+  * If AbundantOTU+ claims that there are many sequences with multiple seeds, if means that many of your sequences contain repeats.
 One possibility is that you forgot to trim your sequences--they contain identical tags at both ends of the sequences.

-##Citation
-  Please cite this paper if you used AbundantOTU
+## Citation
-  Ref: Yuzhen Ye, Fast and accurate identification and quantification of abundant species from pyrosequences of 16S rRNA by consensus alignment.
+  * Yuzhen Ye, Fast and accurate identification and quantification of abundant species from pyrosequences of 16S rRNA by consensus alignment.
 The Proceedings of BIBM 2010, 153-157